CRISPRlab/CRISPRviz/README.md

 # Installation

 The pipeline can be installed on Linux and Mac operating systems directly by cloning or downloading this github repo (recommended).
-Alternatively, a Docker image can be downloaded at https://hub.docker.com/r/crisprlab/crisprviz/ (works with Windows):
+Alternatively, a Docker image can be downloaded at https://hub.docker.com/r/crisprlab/crisprviz/ (works on Windows - see 'Docker Installation for Windows below')

-  `docker pull crisprlab/crisprviz`

 ## CLI installation (recommended):